What we doAbout DETECTS

 - Show spectrum and breadth of engineering

-- Provide a context for upper-level math and science courses
+- Provide a context for middle school math and science courses

 DETECTS Chief Engineer